VERONA: ARCO DELLA COSTA…

 Dimitris Kamaras from Athens, Greece, CC BY 2.0 <https://creativecommons.org/licenses/by/2.0>, via Wikimedia Commons

-Photo Via della Costa
+Photo: Via della Costa

 lienyuan lee, CC BY 3.0 <https://creativecommons.org/licenses/by/3.0>, via Wikimedia Commons

-Photos Verona
+Photos of Verona

 Photo 49273645 © / Dreamstime.com